natepisarski/MakarovGenerator/README.md

 # Generator
-Welcome to MakarovGenerator, the statistical analysis tool for Markov Chains.
+Welcome to MakarovGenerator, a tool for generating (somewhat) coherent text using [markov chains](https://en.wikipedia.org/wiki/Markov_chain).
+The quality of the generated text won't be as good as something like GPT, but it will still be better than a monkeys-on-a-typewriter approach.

 In short, a Markov chain says that the future state depends only on the current and previous states.
-What does this mean exactly?
-It means that in this sentence:
+So, in this sentence:

     I am an example sentence.
 I am a good example sentence.

 The probability that "I" is followed by "am" is 100%, but the probability that "am" is proceeded by "an" is only 50%.
-This probability is run through a random number generator to create chains of probabilistic state.
+This probability is run through a random number generator to create state chains.

 ## Why?
-This lets us do some obviously cool things.
-It lets us generate sentences that seem life like.
-This can be used - testing data, data mining, text prediction (think: autocorrect), or abused - human-like bots, spam, etc.
+This lets us do neat things.
+We can train it on particular data sets to get different kind of data out.
+We can use it to generate testing data for text processing.
+We can create bots (which is how SubredditSimulator on Reddit works), the list goes on!

 # How does this program work?
-This program is a bit complex if you just want something to evaluate / have fun with Markov Chains.
-The simplest way to use the program for that purpose is to do this:
+The calling convention is a little complicated, but the easiest way is to do this from a command-line:

     MakarovGenerator.exe evaluate filename 5 in

 which will evaluate a Markov chain 5 elements long from filename.

-It can also be used as a server with automatic memory-saving checking.
+It can also be used as a lightweight server:

     MakarovGenerator distributor rootDirectory

-will begin MakarovGenerator in distributor mode.
-This means that it will look over rootDirectory and listen for commands.
+The server will begin listening for commands.
 The commands are sent from the client (same executable).
-They contain the state you want to start with, how long of a chain you want to generate, etc. The text you give it is hashed and placed into 0.txt in the directory it's hashed to.... wow, wait, wut?
+They contain the state you want to start with, how long of a chain you want to generate, etc.

-This is to save space.
-If you give it the same text twice in a row, it won't have to download all of it again.
-This has web service in mind.
+The server has automatic caching, so hashed text files will appear in the directory - this is normal!

 # Current Status
-The project works, but nearly no bug hunting has been done to it.
-It's likely extremely buggy.
-That said, it does provide a working implementation of Markov chains, so be sure to check it out if it interests you!
-This September (2016) it will be used in a web service and will likely become stable by then
+The project works, as in - it has worked at least once.
+Not much extra development ever happened to it, so ancient bugs are probably still lurking inside it.
+That said, it really is a fully-featured markov chain implementation.

 # Project TODO
+These are some things I wanted to do, which I just never got around to:

 * TODO: Let Markov chains dynamically add new elements (Markov.cs - HumDrum)
 * TODO: Let MarkovServer / MarkovDistributor generate random chains (MarkovDistributor.cs)
 * TODO: Add checking to see if dynamic additions need to happen and do it if they do
 * TODO: Make it not break over improperly formatted stuff
 * TODO: Add formatting to the sentences generated

 # License
 BSD 3-clause